followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/30 Data Binding/07 ASP.NET Web API.md

 [note]"Get", "Post", "Put" and "Delete" are conventional names for actions that perform CRUD operations.
 However, you can use other names if you need to, for example, when the controller has multiple "Get" actions.
 In this case, specify the particular action to be used using one of the methods described further.

-To access the `GridDataController` from a server-side wrapper, use the following construction.
+To access the `GridDataController` from a server-side control, use the following construction.

     <!--Razor C#-->
     @(Html.DevExtreme().DataGrid()